Hack3rOneness/devops-insights-20200912181407744/README.md

 `./extra/unison.sh PATH_TO_CTF_FOLDER`

-If you run into any blockers, please submit and issue on the GitHub repo.
+If you run into any blockers, please submit an issue on the GitHub repo.

 ## Contribute

 You’ve used it, now you want to make it better?
 Awesome!
 Pull requests are welcome!
-[Here] (https://github.com/facebook/fbctf/blob/master/CONTRIBUTING.md) you can find more information about how to contribute.
+Click [Here] (https://github.com/facebook/fbctf/blob/master/CONTRIBUTING.md) to find out how to contribute.

+Facebook also has [bug bounty program] (https://www.facebook.com/whitehat/) that includes FBCTF.
+If you find a security vulnerability in the platform, please submit it via the process outlined on that page and do not file a public issue.

 ## Have more questions?